ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/CodeGenerator.rst

 in the ``.td`` file and automatically builds parts of the pattern matching code for your target.
 It has the following strengths:

-* At compiler-compile time, it analyzes your instruction patterns and tells you if your patterns make sense or not.
+* At compiler-compiler time, it analyzes your instruction patterns and tells you if your patterns make sense or not.

 * It can handle arbitrary constraints on operands for the pattern match.
 In